EN / PT

 This phenomenon is not unique to Braga — it reflects broader changes in urban and commercial dynamics across various European cities.
 Nevertheless, we believe that these shopping centres represent valuable opportunities to foster new cultural and spatial dynamics within Braga and beyond.

-During the Summer School programme, a group of 30 participants — selected through this open call — will be divided into three working groups, each guided by one of the invited mentors:
+During the Summer School programme, a group of 30 participants — selected through an open call — will be divided into three working groups, each guided by one of the invited mentors:

 .